pelagios/scalagios/readme.md

 * To generate ScalaDoc, run `gradle scaladoc`.
 (Docs will be in the `build/docs` folder.)

-__Note:__ dependency download may take a while the first time you are building the project!
+__Note:__ dependency download may take a while the first time you build the project!